Rays-Robotics/ruyu/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

 **Note**: We do not support or condone piracy in any form.
 To use ruyu, you'll need keys from your real Switch system and games that you have legally obtained and paid for.
-We do not intend to profit from this project.
+We do not intend to profit from this project.ning

+**Warning**: We are very early in development.
+We reccomend using Eden for now.

 We're looking for developers!
 If you're interested in contributing, please join our chat or reach out to a developer.